 Risks associated with using illegal product – Illegal fishing, sometimes called pirate fishing or “IUU” (illegal, unreported, unregulated) fishing, is a major problem in seafood supply chains and is closely associated with environmental damage and labor abuse.

-Risk associated with human rights abuses – The seafood industry contains supply chains where human rights abuses are well documented.
-These risks are particularly severe in developing countries (for instance, Thailand) but can also happen in developed countries.
+Risks associated with human rights abuses – Human rights abuses are well-documented within the seafood industry supply chain.
+These risks are particularly severe in developing countries (for instance, Thailand), but can also occur in developed countries.

-These risks are significant, however, the companies that catch, farm, process, and retail seafood have significant power to change things for the better and there are already many examples of enlightened corporations that have taken steps to improve fishing and fish farming.
-Companies that adopt sustainable sourcing policies are demonstrating an effective approach to risk management and sending a powerful message to investors that the business is well run.
+While the potential impact of these risks is significant, companies that catch, farm, process, and sell seafood have the power to influence the supply chain for the better.
+There are already many examples of enlightened corporations that have taken steps to improve fishing and fish farming.
+Companies that adopt sustainable sourcing policies demonstrate an effective approach to risk management and send a powerful message to investors that the business is well-run.